-London, like Sydney and Auckland for British Backpackers is ground zero for those backpacking around the UK and quite often those on working Holiday Visas from Australia.
+London, like Sydney and Auckland for British Backpackers, is ground zero for that backpacking around the UK and quite often those on working Holiday Visas from Australia.
 It can be an expensive place to visit but the countless unique experiences that greet the 30 million international visitors each year are well worth the cost.

 How Much does Backpacking In London Cost?

 London is expensive!
-There is no way around that, in fact compared to the rest of the UK it is practically its own economy with “London Wages” being a thing and sheds costing more to rent than an entire 4 bedroomed house up north!
+There is no way around that, in fact, compared to the rest of the UK it is practically its own economy with “London Wages” being a thing and sheds costing more to rent than an entire 4 bedroomed house up north!
 It can be a hard place to visit as a backpacker on a tight budget, just like Australia and New Zealand it is a harsh reality check from the free and easy feel of travelling around Asia.
 Here your money just doesn’t seem to stretch quite as far as it did before but the good news is there are plenty of free things to do and lots of hidden gems in London that are very budget-friendly.

 Backpacking In London:

 Top Things to do in London